Blog/startup insights/AI for Fintech. Be the One to Change the Industry

 In the financial sector, reputation is everything, and even one high-profile failure can ruin your company’s carefully constructed image.
 This means that you have to work on edge cases, as well as the most common ones, and ensure that everything works reliably.
 A fintech MVP is much more advanced than that of most other domains.

-EPAM Anywhere Business is known for the quality of its fintech app development services.
+EPAM Startups & SMBs is known for the quality of its fintech app development services.
 Many companies have already made use of our services to great effect.

 First, the value we present came from hard work and domain experience.
-EPAM Anywhere Business developers have worked on projects for blue chips and SMEs alike, and brought them both impressive ROI, satisfied customers, and even a decreased carbon footprint.
+Our developers have worked on projects for blue-chip companies and SMEs alike, and brought them both impressive ROI, satisfied customers, and even a decreased carbon footprint.

 Second, we facilitate getting everything in one place.
-EPAM Anywhere Business has access to thousands of developers across all skill levels and specialties.
-As a result, our company can design, develop, and support any application, and even provides fintech web development services.
-No need to manage several contractors, when one will suffice.
+EPAM Startups & SMBs has access to thousands of developers across all skill levels and specialties.
+As a result, our company can design, develop, and support any application in addition to fintech web development services.

-The last but not the least benefit is compliance.
-EPAM Anywhere Business is an international company with experience in many markets and many legal systems.
+Another benefit is compliance.
+EPAM Startups & SMBs is an international company with experience in many markets.
 As a result, the team you’ll get will know how to create software that would fit the requirements of national and international laws.

 Conclusion

-Given the increasing demand and skyrocketing investment, 2022 is the right time to enter the fintech market.
+Given the increasing demand and skyrocketing investment, 2024 is the right time to enter the fintech market.
 Yes, keeping up with the legal demands, protecting user data, and establishing a solid reputation takes a lot of work.
-But with a reliable development partner like EPAM Anywhere Business, conquering this task will be much easier.
+But with a reliable development partner like EPAM Startups & SMBs, conquering this task will be much easier.

 FAQ